Edinburgh-LTG/EdIE-R/README.md

 ## Contact

-If you have questions about the tool, please contact [Beatrice Alex]{https://www.hw.ac.uk/profiles/uk/school/macs/faculty/beatrice-alex}.
+If you have questions about the tool, please contact [Beatrice Alex]{https://www.hw.ac.uk/profiles/uk/school/macs/faculty/beatrice-alex}[Beatrice Alex].